dekpo/powerbi-custom-filter/README.md

 **Note:** The password is stored within the Power BI report file and persists for the current session.
 It will be cleared when the report is closed or refreshed.

+## Custom Warning Messages

+The visual displays a user-friendly warning icon instead of Power BI's default error messages when data is blocked due to missing or invalid passwords.

+**How it works:**
+- When no password is entered or an invalid password is provided, a warning icon appears on the password filter visual
+- Users can hover over or click the warning icon to see a custom message: "Please enter a valid password to view organization data."
+- The warning icon automatically clears when a valid password is entered
+- The filter works globally across all pages, but the warning icon appears only on pages that contain the password filter visual instance

+**Best Practice:**
+- Place the password filter visual on each page where you want the warning message to appear, or
+- Place it on a dedicated login page so users see the warning before navigating to other pages

+**Note:** Other visuals on pages without the password filter visual will still be filtered (showing no data), but they will display Power BI's default empty state rather than the custom warning message.

 ## Security Considerations

 ⚠️ **Important Security Notes:**